3 Ways Market Mapping Can Help Fuel Future Growth: What You Need to Know.

 We also consider trends as pushes.
 When we look at trends, we consider both consumer trends and broader social and demographic trends.
 We are looking for movements that have gained critical mass or momentum.
 A cohort of younger people entering the workforce, for example, would undoubtedly shift the marketplace considerably.
-But so would widespread adoption of technology.
+But so would the widespread adoption of new high-tech systems and technology.
 Take, for example, the shift we’ve seen with video conferencing.
 Now, it’s not just used for business meetings; we use video calls to connect with our doctors, our friends, or even our elected officials.

-Conversely, THRIVE defines “pulls” as consumer or customer needs that create demand for a new product, services, or experience.
-Pulls are the market forces that the people who buy your product are asking your company to offer.
+Conversely, THRIVE defines “pulls” as consumer or customer needs that create demand for a new product, service, or experience.
+Pulls are the market forces that the customer segments who buy your product are asking your company to offer.
 For example, the growing demand for plant-based and organic foods in the food industry, expanding the market for “clean” foods.
 Recognizing this shift in consumer demand, many companies have developed offerings to expand these opportunities.
 Conversely, this shift in demand toward “cleaner” foods has a corresponding decrease in demand for conventional or processed food – prompting other companies to decrease investment in this area.
 While food is just one convenient example, we can see how shifting consumer and customer demands have power as a market force, impacting how your current offerings are perceived — and what you may want to offer and drive growth in the future.

 Many pulls are unique to your product or your category.
 So, when identifying and defining “pulls,” it makes sense to get close to your consumer or customer and listen to what their needs are.
 One way we like to identify the pulls for a particular business is by doing primary research.
 For example, scheduling one-on-one conversations with your consumers or customers and listening to what they have to say is a great starting point!

 Once you’ve mapped your market, you’ll be able to see where your business has room to grow.
 If you’ve done the exercise correctly, the market mapping should enable you to see multiple potential growth pathways.
 To visualize the entire landscape of possible things your business could do, you’re going to want to develop an opportunity framework.
-It creates a cohesive view of where future growth can happen and how you can create and capture value with your business today.
+It creates a cohesive view of where future growth can happen and how to create and capture value with your business today.
 Allowing you to assess your options for growth based on different variables, like feasibility, viability, desirability, so you can determine the most impactful direction for your business to move forward.